-Fees are the subject cost, textbook and materials fee (if applicable) plus a $40 (GST inclusive) student association fee and a $5.00 facilities fee, payable twice a year.
+Fees are the subject cost, textbook and materials fee (if applicable) plus a $40 (GST inclusive) service and amenities fee and a facilities fee (if applicable), payable twice a year.

 Concessions apply to eligible Centrelink recipients in most circumstances.
 All applications for concession must be made at CIT Student Services at the time of enrolment or prior to the fee due date.
 You must support your claim for a concession with relevant evidence.